Esinko/AstroneerRconClient/README.md

     <dd><p>Property: port,<br>Type: Number,<br>Description: The port number the server is listening for rcon</p></dd>
     <dd><p>Property: password,<br>Type: String,<br>Description: The rcon password, leave empty if the server does not require an rcon password</p></dd>
     <dd><p>Property: timeout,<br>Type: Number,<br>Description: The timeout limit in ms. If not set, will default to 15000</p></dd>
+    <dd><p>Property: delivery_delay,<br>Type: Number,<br>Description: The possible delay while starting and ending a "packet".
+A "packet" can arrive in multiple parts This value is the amount of time to wait for the next part of the "packet".
+By default 90(ms).</p></dd>
 </dl>

 ### PlayerQuery